-Some of you may be thinking, “I vaguely remember learning about trees in when I was in the 4-H club but I’ve never heard of plant health care before.”
-Others may be asking yourselves, “Wait, are you suggesting there is something I could have done to prevent these bugs from getting in my trees?”
+You have tree bugs.
+We can help.
+In our language, it’s called “plant health care.”
+Some of you may be thinking, “I vaguely remember learning about trees when I was in the 4-H club, but I’ve never heard of plant health care before.”
+Others may be asking, “Wait, are you suggesting there is something I could have done to prevent these bugs from getting in my trees?”
 Or perhaps you’re echoing our favorite refrain, “I still have no desire to know anything about plant health care.
 That’s why I have you.”

 No matter what situation you’re in, we’re glad to help.

 There is a right and a wrong way to trim a branch to ensure the health of the tree.
 There are suitable planting sites and recommended planting practices.
-There are environmental conditions that can impact the condition of your trees including extreme weather, disease and infestation, soil chemistry, nutrient deficiencies and much more.
+There are environmental conditions that can impact the condition of your trees, including extreme weather, disease and infestation, soil chemistry, nutrient deficiencies, and much more.

 Common Trees in North and South Carolina

 |Red maple trees

 |Willow trees and water oaks

-|Camillia trees
+|American elm trees

 |Tea scale and cottony camellia scale

 Did you know?
 Removing inoculum (pruning diseased branches and raking leaves) from the area should be part of any integrated strategy.

 We often hear about invasive pests like the Asian Longhorned Beetle that are native to areas like Eastern China and, once introduced to North America, threaten to destroy our hardwood trees.
 (Build a wall!)
-However, most landscape pest issues are due to other fundamental challenges including soil chemistry and structure, poor planting practices, inappropriate planting sites, mechanical damage such as improper pruning and trimming, or environmental injury (i.e., too hot, too cold, too dry, too wet).
+However, most landscape pest issues are due to other fundamental challenges, including soil chemistry and structure, poor planting practices, inappropriate planting sites, mechanical damage such as improper pruning and trimming, or environmental injury (i.e., too hot, too cold, too dry, too wet).

 Did you know?
 Ambrosia beetles are attracted to stressed trees, which introduce the ambrosia fungus that can disrupt the tree’s vascular system.
 And we thought we were the only ones who were stressed!
 So much for the health benefits of tree pose.